ihsn/nada-documentation/src/getting-started/README.md

 ![](~@imageBase/images/image27.png)

 ### Using the API and R or Python

 A document can also be published in NADA using the NADA API and R (NADAR package) or Python (PyNADA library).
 In such case, the document metadata will be created in the R or Python script.
 The metadata must be structured in strict compliance with the metadata standard used for documenting documents.
 In the example, below, we use a different document by the World Bank: "Impact of COVID-19 on Learning : Evidence from Six Sub-Saharan African Countries" available at https://documents.worldbank.org/en/publication/documents-reports/documentdetail/656051621919132722/impact-of-covid-19-on-learning-evidence-from-six-sub-saharan-african-countries.
+Download this file and save it in a folder of your choice.
+In the code below, we assume that this file is saved as "C:/nada_get_started/COVID-19_Learning_LSMS_2021.pdf" (you can change the location and file name).

 ![](~@imageBase/images/image27b.png)